 Welcome!
 This page is designed to help you with your Asian American Literature research paper.
 Use this page to learn more about:

-If you have any questions about any aspect of your research assignment, please feel free to reach out to me at tbaugher@bridgewater.edu.
+If you have any questions about any aspect of your research assignment, please feel free to reach out to a librarian at research@bridgewater.edu.

 Coming up with a thesis statement for a critical literary paper can be difficult, but these strategies should help you in the process.
 Take some time to brainstorm and look back at readings from the course.
 Consider the topics that interested you during the class and explore those more fully.